xnhp0320/acl_search_lib/README.md

 This is a rewrite for the HyperSplit packet classification algorithm.
 It can be used as a lib for IPv4 based five tuples or three tuples acl matching.
 HyperSplit is one of the best packet algorithms.
-It has faster lookup speed as well as small memory size compared to the DPDK ACL algorithm.
+It has faster lookup speed as well as smaller memory size compared to the DPDK ACL algorithm.

 The public available code for the HyperSplit algorithm has some minor issues: